tmobile/magentaA11y/_checklist-native/chip.md

 {% endhighlight %}

-### Announcements
+### Announcement example  (will vary with implementation, version and device)
-- "Selected, in-list filters, index, double tap to activate"   (selected state)
+- "Selected, label, index, checkbox"   (selected state)
-- "Label, in-list filters, index, double tap to activate"   (unselected state)
+- "Not selected, label, double tap to select filter, checkbox, double tap to toggle"   (unselected state)
 - “In-list filters” does not always get announced on each chip